Bangur Nagar

 Jal Padma, Heeramani Ratan societies are few of the oldest.
 Among the newer buildings are Vasant Galaxy and Polaris.

 Bangur is a happening place.
 Here, most of the social activity is conducted by various Charitable Trusts like Bangur Ramayan Mandal Charitable Trust, Agrawal Seva Samiti., Bangur Nagar Nagrik Sangh, etc.

 Bangur Nagar is in Mumbai North West Lok Sabha constituency and Goregaon (Vidhan Sabha constituency) Vidhan Sabha constituency.
+In May 2024, the Bangur Nagar Residents Association, representing 54 housing associations, decided to boycott the Lok Sabha elections to protest the lack of open spaces in the area.
+They demanded restoration of playgrounds and gardens under the Development Plan 2034.

-Marathi is the most spoken language in this region.
+Marathi and Hindi are the most spoken languages in this region.